Key Takeaways

 9. Respona

-Best for: Content-driven link building outreach
+Best for: Content-driven outreach tool

 Pricing: From $99/month

-Contact Finding
+Contact Finding Tools

 10. Hunter.io

-Best for: Finding email addresses for outreach targets
+Best for: Finding email addresses for outreach targets and website owners

 Pricing: Free (25 searches/month) | From $49/month (Starter)

-Content Research & Ideation
+Content Research & Ideation Tools

 11. BuzzSumo